Sunwood-ai-labs/swarm-sample-box/docs/README.en.md

 pytest evals.py
 ```

+## 📦 Upgrade Procedure

+1. Clone or pull the latest version of the repository.
+2. Update dependencies with `make install`.
+3. Restart the Docker containers with `docker-compose up -d`.
+(For Support Bot, also run `make prep`)
+4. Run data preparation scripts with `make prep` for the relevant sample.
+5. Run the application with `make run`.

 ## 🤝 Contributions

 Swarm Sample Box welcomes contributions from the community as an open-source project.
 We encourage contributions of all kinds, including adding new samples, improving existing samples, and expanding the documentation.

 ## 📄 License

-Swarm Sample Box is licensed under the [MIT License](LICENSE).
+Swarm Sample Box is released under the [MIT License](LICENSE).

 ## 🙏 Acknowledgements

 This project is based on the Swarm framework developed by OpenAI.
 We express our deep gratitude to the Swarm developers.
 Contributors to this release: Maki, iris-s-coon

 ---

 Start developing and experimenting with innovative AI agent systems using Swarm Sample Box!
-For detailed usage instructions and descriptions of each sample, please refer to the README file in the corresponding directory.
+For detailed usage instructions and explanations of each sample, please refer to the README file in the corresponding directory.